 I first heard La Javanaise in a backyard concert just outside of Paris during an ease-up in COVID restrictions.
 What struck me was the effect this Serge Gainsbourg (1928-1991) hit had on the entire audience.
 People of every age stopped their chattering and sang.
 Passionately.
 It opened the door for me to discover more of this iconic French singer & songwriter, revered through any and all controversy.

-Little did I know that living in the staid and aristocratic 7th arrondissement that I was neighbours with Serge.
+Little did I know that living in the staid and aristocratic 7th arrondissement I was neighbours with Serge.
 Or at least, his home.
 It’s not hard to miss.
 The stone wall outside the courtyard facing street side is a living tribute to Serge Gainsbourg.
-Spray painted representations of Gainsbourg will stop any curious bypasser or dedicated fan in their steps.
+Spray-painted representations of Gainsbourg will stop any curious bypasser or dedicated fan in their steps.
 Take photos.
 The images change often.

-Serge Gainsbourg’s home is set to open to the public in the fall of 2021.
+Serge Gainsbourg’s home, La Maison Gainsbourg, is set to open to the public on September 20, 2023.

 Other Places To Explore In 7th Arrondissement

 Typical Paris… there are seriously a million things to do in the 7th arrondissement.
-Here are a few more to add to your list: the Musée Maillol, the Pagoda (under renovation), the first Protestant cemetery at 30 rue des Saint Peres, the Peace Garden at the UNESCO Building, the Jardin Catherine Labouré, the market on Avenue Saxe, Les Egouts (the Paris sewers museum), the Assemblé Nationale…
+Here are a few more to add to your list: the Assemblée Nationale in the Palais Bourbon which is the centre of Parliamentary life, the Musée Maillol, the Pagoda (under renovation), the first Protestant cemetery at 30 rue des Saint Peres, the Peace Garden at the UNESCO Building, the Jardin Catherine Labouré, the market on Avenue Saxe, and Les Egouts (the Paris sewers museum).

-I hope you enjoy discovering Paris 7 as much as I did.
+I hope you enjoy these 19 things to do in the 7th arrondissment as much as I do.

 Until next time,